- 1 What is sequestration?

 Sometimes the decision to apply for bankruptcy can be taken out of your hands.
 If you owe a creditor more than £3,000, they can choose to apply for your sequestration themselves – without your permission.
 Even if you do not owe a single credit the threshold amount, several creditors can make a joint application to sequester you provided that you owe them a combined total of at least £3,000.
 Whilst this can be a daunting prospect, keep in mind that creditors will not usually take such serious action unless it is as a last resort where you have repeatedly failed to make payments or cannot agree to a constructive way of dealing with your debts.

-What debts are included in sequestration?
+What debts are included?

 Sequestration has been designed to act as a broad debt solution that can help to deal with the vast majority of unsecured debts.
 Examples of common debts that can be included in a sequestration and managed by your appointed Trustee are: